 This is essentially the Jiko PR (自己 PR, self-promotion) part of the resume.
 Make sure you fill in the 志望の動機、特技、好きな学科、アピールポイント with something that will catch the eye of the employer.

-アピールポイント – appeal points.
-How would you be good for the job?
+• アピールポイント - What makes you best suited for the job?
+What can you offer to the company?
 Appeal your skills and experiences to the company.

 For more details on how to write this section that makes your resume stand out, check out this article.